Pedicure With Athlete’s Foot

 What is Athlete’s Foot?

 An athlete’s foot is a skin condition that usually occurs between the toes and gets caused by fungus infections.
-At times, you may hear people referring to the athlete’s foot is tinea pedis.
+You may sometimes hear people referring to the athlete’s foot as tinea pedis.

 For the fungus infection to build up and cause

 Fungal infections are also a result of living in dumpy areas or wet locker rooms.
-Athlete’s foot is highly contagious and can spread from one person to the other.
+Athletes’ foot is highly contagious and can spread from one person to another.

 When it is not addressed early enough, it may spread from the toes to the sole of the feet.

-Immediately you notice the presence of an athlete’s foot, accord the right treatment advisably with antifungal medication to avoid more feet complications.
+Immediately you notice the presence of an athlete’s foot, accord the proper treatment advisably with antifungal medication to avoid more foot complications.